vaelen/website/content/authors/admin/_index.md

   - course: MS in Software Engineering
     institution: University of California - Fullerton
     year: 2012
-  - course: BA in Linguistics (Minors in Computer Science and English)
+  - course: BA in Linguistics with Departmental Honors
     institution: University of Texas at Austin
     year: 2009